McCartneyAC/edlf8360/README.md

 ## Functions

-So far, I have found two useful functions:
+So far, I have found three useful functions:

 ### Center